-You may download these guidelines for use when choosing a residential or day camp in Maine.
+You may download these guidelines (Word) for use when choosing a residential or day camp in Maine.

 Opening for the Season Handout

-You may download this handout for use when opening your facility for the season.
+You may download this handout (Word) for use when opening your facility for the season.

 Henna Tattoo Alert

-While the Health Inspection Program does not regulate henna tattoos as they are temporary tattoos, there are health concerns that we would like to make you aware of from FDA.
+Although the Health Inspection Program does not regulate henna tattoos as they are temporary tattoos, there are health concerns that we would like to make you aware of from the FDA.